bbarker505/CEBA_climMatch/README.md

 # Inputs and outputs

 Model inputs are climate data in the "data" subfolder.
-However, a very large data file must be downloaded from Zenodo because it's too big for GitHub (see instructions below).
-The CLIMEX-based model used weekly climate data whereas the Climatch model used six bioclimatic variables.
+CLIMEX-based model uses weekly climate data whereas the Climatch model uses six bioclimatic variables.
 For each model type, the data are split according to the 'home' (Kilkis, Greece) and 'away' (western U.S.) locations.
-Weekly data were converted from raster to CSV format prior to modeling to reduce computational load.
-Conversely, bioclim data are still in raster (GeoTIFF) format.
 Details about the climatic data and variables used in models can be found in the publication for this study.

 Model outputs are static image files (.PNG) and rasters (GeoTIFF) that are saved to the "plots" and "raster_outputs" subfolders, respectively.
 Outputs are further organized by model type ("CLIMEX_custom" vs. "Climatch").